Trump Doctor Reveals Use Of Hair Growth Drug Propecia And More

 — Angela Suh Law (@Angelasuhlaw) February 2, 2017

-But aside from the jokes and giggles about the president using a hair growth product, Huffington Post wonders about the documented side effects of Propecia, and whether they will be addressed.
-Propecia, or finasteride is actually a prostate drug, and it has been confirmed that Trump takes it every day (if you stop, there is a quick rebound effect of hair loss).
+However, aside from the jokes and giggles about the president using a hair growth product, Huffington Post wonders about the documented side effects of Propecia, and whether they will be addressed.
+Propecia, or finasteride, is actually a prostate drug, and it has been confirmed that Trump takes it every day (if you stop, there is a quick rebound effect of hair loss).

-But what of the potential side effects with Propecia, and its daily use?
+However, what of the potential side effects of Propecia and its daily use?
 The big warnings are about mental confusion and permanent sexual dysfunction.
 Men’s Journal has reported that there are huge warnings about daily use of Propecia to maintain one’s hair, especially at Trump’s advancing age.

 “The FDA-approved pill has been called into question, with emerging research and a slew of lawsuits suggesting that finasteride may be more dangerous than previously believed.
 Users report that its side effects — inability to orgasm, painful erections, chronic depression, insomnia, brain fog, and suicidal thoughts — can last long after patients stop taking the pill.”